soler2000/RevCam/README.md

 Then open `http://<pi-address>:8000` on the iOS device to view the stream.
 Access the settings panel at `/settings` to adjust the camera orientation.
 Changes are persisted and applied immediately to the outgoing WebRTC stream.

+## Battery monitoring

+RevCam can surface battery information from an INA219 sensor.
+By default the application attempts to initialise the sensor and, when unavailable, falls back to a synthetic data source useful for development.
+Configure the behaviour via environment variables:

+- `REVCAM_BATTERY` – set to `ina219` (default), `synthetic`, or `none` to
+  disable telemetry entirely.
+- `REVCAM_BATTERY_MIN_VOLTAGE` / `REVCAM_BATTERY_MAX_VOLTAGE` – define the
+  expected voltage range so that the reported percentage can be derived correctly (defaults to 11.0–12.6 V).

+Battery telemetry is available through the `/api/power` endpoint and displayed on both the live view and settings pages.

 ## Testing